 There is an alternative way of building the query that solves this problem:

 If you save a query like this and the schema of the view changes in the future, your query will automatically change too.
 This way, the output schema of your query will always reflect the schema of the view.

 When you check the All fields option, the Output columns will be locked.
-If you want to modify your output schema, you will need to uncheck the All fields option first.
+To modify your output schema, clear All fields first.

 Add a Derived Field¶